heringerAgenor/bravi-technical-assessment/README.md

 - Get all pieces

-You can get all pieces in one request if you want
+You can get all pieces in one request if you want.

 `GET /board/get_pieces`